BYGBee/BYGBee/README.md

 <b>💬 Collaboration & Feedback Welcome!</b> Just like in the maker community, I love learning from others.
 Feel free to drop a comment! 👍

+<i>💡 Work in Progress</i><br>
+Most of my projects are constantly evolving.
+I like to refine and improve them before sharing, so expect updates and tweaks along the way!

 <!---
 BYGBee/BYGBee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.